Ben3Williams/flexbox-travel/README.md

 - create full dist build - minified HTML, move imgs and minified CSS into folder

 ## Credit
-This site is based upon the Natours project by Jonas in his great Udemy course which can be found here https://www.udemy.com/advanced-css-and-sass/
+This site is based upon the Trillo project by Jonas in his great Udemy course which can be found here https://www.udemy.com/advanced-css-and-sass/